Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 >**IMPORTANT:**
 >
 > * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Installation) in the Vitis Unified Software Platform Documentation: Application Acceleration Development (UG1393).
->* If you run applications on the AMD Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed.
-Check the tools support and platform functionality including lifecycle information in the [UG1120](https://docs.amd.com/r/en-US/ug1120-alveo-platforms).

 ### Setup the environment to run Vitis